 Lost materials must be replaced with a library bound copy or paid for.

-Our incredible school librarian, Julie Caudle (pictured right), makes sure our library is an interactive environment with many opportunities for students to be involved with various publiciations through events and clubs!
+Our incredible school librarian, Julie Fox (pictured right), makes sure our library is an interactive environment with many opportunities for students to be involved with various publications through events and clubs!
 Students with a passion for reading should watch for information throughout the years for ways to be involved.
-Bailey Oldham is our librarian assistant (pictured left).
+Connie Lamb is our assistant library (pictured left).
 Both help students feel welcome in this essential part of our school.

 Library and Technology Resources